 Before your departure, please make sure that you come to our office to sign your Certificate of Attendance and to close your file.
 This certificate can only be signed by us, not by your departmental coordinator at ULL.

-Also please note that you must come to our office in person, as we will not be able to sign your certificate if someone comes in your place.
+Please also note that you must come to our office in person, as we will not be able to sign your certificate if someone comes in your place.

-The date of departure in your certificate of attendance will coincide with the date you come to our office for our signature and will not, in any case, be after the end date of the academic period for which you have been selected (first semester: 29 January 2018, full year and second semester: 31 July 2018).
+The date of departure in your certificate of attendance will coincide with the date you come to our office for our signature and will not, in any case, be after the end date of the academic period for which you have been selected

-ULL Languages Service’s Spanish Courses
+ULL Languages Service: Spanish Courses

 Please note that these courses are not organised by ULL Erasmus Office.